lucky7xz/drako/README.md

 - macOS: `brew install go`
 - Arch: `sudo pacman -S go`
 - Debian/Ubuntu: `sudo apt install golang`
-- Windows is not **yet** supported.
+- Windows: `scoop install go` or `winget install GoLang.Go`

 Run `drako`.
-On its first execution, it will construct your configuration file at `~/.config/drako/config.toml`.
+On its first execution, it will construct your configuration file at `~/.config/drako/config.toml` (or `%APPDATA%\drako\config.toml` on Windows).
 This is the foundation.
 Modify it to begin bending your workflow into shape.
 We also provide a handful of profiles by default, to give you some inspiration.

 ### Update